jcan37/jeffcannon/content/blog/write-a-vision-statement.md

 Here's mine for 2021:

 *In 2021, I will be living an active, healthy lifestyle without alcohol.
 I will write everyday and read a book every month.
 String Theory will fulfill its promise of being the most convenient and personalized way to get your lacrosse stick strung by a high-quality professional.
-Our platform will have over 50 individual stringers and over 100 subscribers to our String Theory Premier service.
-We’ll take in over $50K in revenue while investing all profits back into growing the business.
+Our platform will have 50 individual stringers and over 100 subscribers to our String Theory Premier service.
+We’ll take in at least $50K in revenue while investing all profits back into growing the business.
 It will be insane and our most successful year yet!*